jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

   - **Supreme Court** means the Supreme Court of New Zealand established by section 66 of the Senior Courts Act 2016
   - **territorial waters** , in relation to any country other than New Zealand, means such part of the sea adjacent to the coast of that country as is within the territorial sovereignty of that country; and includes ports, harbours, rivers, and other places in which at the commencement of this Act the Admiralty of England has jurisdiction (whether exclusive or not) in respect of offences of any kind committed on board Commonwealth ships
   - **unlawful act** means a breach of any legislation
-  - **vulnerable adult** , for the purposes of sections 151, 195, and 195A, means a person unable, by reason of detention, age, sickness, mental impairment, or any other cause, to withdraw himself or herself from the care or charge of another person.
+  - **vulnerable adult** , for the purposes of sections 151, 195, and 195A, means a person unable, by reason of detention, age, sickness, disability, mental impairment, or any other cause, to withdraw himself or herself from the care or charge of another person.
 (1A) For the purposes of paragraph (a) of the definition in subsection (1) of sexual connection, introduction to the slightest degree is enough to effect a connection.
 (1B) For the purposes of this Act, one person does an indecent act on another person whether he or she— (a) does an indecent act with or on the other person; or